 On one of the sides of the structure, a wide staircase takes visitors to the second tier.
 Here, they can enter a small passageway underneath the tower.

 The passageways are quite small and are quite tricky to navigate.
-To get to the next set of stairs, you have to crouch so you don’t hurt yourself.
+You have to crouch so you don’t hurt yourself to get to the next set of stairs.

 Here is what the second tier looks like.
 There is plenty of space to roam around and enjoy the amazing views of the surrounding buildings and tourist attractions.

-To get to the third tier, you have to enter another passageway and climb another flight of stairs.
+You have to enter another passageway and climb another flight of stairs to get to the third tier.